uvarc/workshop-site/content/lesson/command-line.md

     export FNAME
     echo $FNAME

-Or you can capture a phrase by wrapping it with `''` single quotes:
+Or you can capture a phrase by wrapping it with `""` double quotes:

-    FULLNAME='My Full Name'
+    FULLNAME="My Full Name"
     export FULLNAME
     echo $FULLNAME